 Tim: It’s great when I’m working with athletes that need objective feedback.
 We can get them on the Swim Ergometer and really analyze what’s going on with the power meter.
 We use the ANT+ power meter to record and analyze the data from a workout set and not have to rely only on viewing them while they are swimming in the pool.

 We keep and use our Vasa swim trainers and Ergs in the weight room.
 The pool is right outside the weight room, so we also wheel them out onto the pool deck.
 This flexibility allows us to do whatever we want with them.
-So the efficiency, the versatility and the portability are invaluable, versus a piece of equipment that only does one thing.
+So efficiency, versatility, and portability are invaluable, versus a piece of equipment that only does one thing.

 Vasa: Regardless of someone’s life circumstances, whatever gets in the way, whatever’s disrupting the ability to maintain consistent quality swim training, especially for triathletes, is going to mean that you’re going to show up on race day not fully prepared.
 If you’re not feeling fully prepared, that will negatively affect one’s confidence.
 Once the gun goes off and you’re in a mass-start race, you want to be as confident as possible, right?